Summary: A brief look at the forgiveness of sins, past, present, and future

 The intercession of Jesus assures them that they have forgiveness.
 "In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit Himself intercedes for us with groans that words cannot express" (Rom 8:26).

-When a Christian sins, Jesus is always interceding on their behalf before God the Father.
+When a Born-Again Christian sins, Jesus is always interceding on their behalf before God, the Father.
 Their relationship with Jesus is based upon what He has already done for them, not what they have done for Him.

-Ephesians 1:3–14 walks us through the redemption story.
-In the past of the Born Again Christian “He chose us in him before the foundation of the world, that we should be holy and blameless before him.
-In love, he predestined us for adoption as sons through Jesus Christ.
-(Eph vs. 4–5) and sealed us with the promised Holy Spirit.
+In the past of the Born Again Christian “He chose" them "in him before the foundation of the world, that we should be holy and blameless before him.
+In love, he predestined us for adoption as sons through Jesus Christ (Eph 1:3-14) and sealed them with the promised Holy Spirit.

-In the 'present' of the Born-Again Christian, “we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace, which he lavished upon us, in all wisdom and insight making known to us the mystery of his will, according to his purpose. (vs 1:7–9) If we are left in our sin, then we are separated from God.
-Only the single one time sacrifice of Jesus can bring the holy God so close that He never leaves.
+In the 'present' of the Born-Again Christian, they "have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace, which he lavished upon us, in all wisdom and insight making known to us the mystery of his will, according to his purpose (Eph 1:7–9).
+If they are left in their sin, then they are separated from God.
+Only the single one-time sacrifice of Jesus can bring the holy God so close that He never leaves.